aditijoshi14/OrganizationWebsiteTemplate/README.md

 # OrganizationWebsiteTemplate
-A HTML and CSS website template for an Organization.
+A website template for an Organization using HTML, CSS and PHP.